AdobeDocs/pass.en/help/authentication/tve-dashboard-overview.md

 Contact your Technical Account Manager (TAM) to access the TVE Dashboard.
 This access requires configuring two new user groups within your Adobe Marketing Cloud Organization:

 * **TVE Dashboard Read-Write**: Members of this group have full editing rights across all sections of the dashboard.
-* **TVE Dashboard Read-Only**: Members of this group have viewing rights only across the entire dashboard.
+* **TVE Dashboard Read-Only**:  Members of this group are granted viewing-only access to the entire dashboard.

 Adobe Pass Authentication provides the following sections in the TVE Dashboard: